AshitMilne/Planet-III/semper-idem/Daily Planet/Ashit-Milne.md

+We are born heralded; an innovation from the well-spring of culture and into the structure of family and community: the foundation of all civilizations.
+The moment of conception begins the blush of anticipation; what young idea will his fresh third eye bring to our semi-charmed lives to end the futile pursuit?
+What blind aimlessness will they in some almost imperceptible way will they set right.
+What grain of truth will be grist for its mill to divine and make beautiful?
+Will it be a *Milne* who spins energy for a purpose deemed true or the rentier and speculator who exploits and trades on his talents on the markets?

-We are born a heralded innovation, a unique creation, into the structure of family and community; our every quirk of personality delights those around us; our incredulous wonderment at all things the source of their joy.
+Our every quirk of personality delights; it's our incredulous wonderment at all things the source of their joy.